2021 NFL preview: Will Trevor Lawrence throw more TDs than Zach Wilson?

 - Oops!Something went wrong.Please try again later.

-2021 NFL preview: Will Trevor Lawrence throw more TDs than Zach Wilson? originally appeared on NBC Sports Bayarea
+Will Trevor Lawrence throw more TDs than Zach Wilson? originally appeared on NBC Sports Northwest

 As the NFL's youngest stars begin to meet with their new employers, oddsmakers are already starting to predict who will become the league leaders in 2021.

-No. 1 pick, Jaguars quarterback Trevor Lawrence currently has an over-under of 4250.5 passing yards in 2021, according to PointsBet .
+Jacksonville Jaguars quarterback Trevor Lawrence currently has an over-under of 4250.5 passing yards in 2021, according to PointsBet.
 Both props have -115 odds.
 Lawrence’s over-under for touchdown passes is 22.5.
 The over is -105, while the under is -125.

-The odds for Trey Lance, Justin Fields and Mac Jones aren't set yet.
+The passing totals for Trey Lance, Justin Fields and Mac Jones aren't set yet.

 Travis Etienne, Jacksonville's second first-round pick, has an over-under of 600.5 rushing yards this season, according to PointsBet.
 Both props are at -115.